mtoensing/simpletoc/readme.txt

         return $blocks;
     } );

+= How do I change the color of the accordion menu? =

+The heavy plus character I used can not be colored with css without hacks.
+But you can change the icon to something else and change the color of the new icon.

+    .simpletoc-collapsible::after {
+        content: "✖";
+        color: #e94c89;
+    }

 = How do I add SimpleTOC to all articles automatically?  =

 I don’t see an easy solution at the moment.
 SimpleTOC is only a block that can be placed in your post.
 If there was a plugin that adds blocks to every post, then this would be the solution.
 I think this should be another separate plug-in to keep the code of SimpleTOC clean and … well, simple.